kloudfy/personal-financial-advisor/README.md

 ## 🔧 Scripts-first smokes (recommended)

+> **Note on Smoke Test Data:** These scripts use minimal, hardcoded data payloads
+> to verify service health and API contracts.
+They are not intended to test the
+> quality of the AI model's analysis and will not produce the same rich, data-driven
+> output as the full end-to-end UI flow.

 All smokes are tiny bash scripts in `scripts/` so they’re easy to run locally and from CI; Make targets are thin wrappers.

 **Scripts**